General

 Approach

 The crag can be approached from either the end of Po Shan Road or Old Peak Road (the bit where traffic has to stop).
+Another alternative is to approach from Lugard Road on the Peak.

 From Peak Road: From the rest area at the end of the road follow the footpath rightwards as it contours the hillside.
-After 5 minutes or so, just after crossing some granite slabs, the path climbs steeply up a narrow flight of stairs before continuing around the hillside to reach the same drainage channel described above.
+After 5 minutes or so, just after crossing some granite slabs, the path climbs steeply up a narrow flight of stairs before continuing around the hillside to reach the same drainage channel described and shown above.

 Follow the drainage channel upstream for 5 minutes until you reach the base of a small cliff.
 Traverse right to reach Austin Powers Crag etc. or left until you reach the bottom of a fixed line to access Soho Crag and the cliffs above.
-The fixed line leads approximately 30m up a steep slab to the base of the crag, where a limited amount of space is available for stashing rucksacks etc. whilst you climb.
+The fixed line leads approximately 30m up a steep slab to the base of the crag, where a limited amount of space is available for stashing rucksacks etc. whilst you climb

 Routes